Annual Pohick Church Events

 Breakfast with Santa.
 In mid-December, Pohick Church partners with LCAC to offer a breakfast to local residents replete with a visit from St. Nicholas!

 Annual Parish Meeting.
-Each year the parish gathers on the first or second Sunday of this month to elect new vestry members, hear reports on the previous year's ministry, and lay out plans for the coming year.
+Each year the parish gathers on the first or second Sunday of January to elect new vestry members, hear reports on the previous year's ministry, and lay out plans for the coming year.

 Diocesan Council.
-Clergy and lay representatives of the diocese meet for worship, workshops and consideration of resolutions addressing ministry within the church and the world.
+On the last Friday and Saturday of January, clergy and lay representatives of the diocese meet for worship, workshops and consideration of resolutions addressing ministry within the church and the world.

 Washington's Birthday Breakfast.
 On Presidents Day, the Brotherhood of St. Andrew sponsors a colonial worship service and breakfast featuring a guest speaker who addresses an aspect of one of Pohick's favorite sons, George Washington.
 See a Photo Gallery of the 2011 Event.
 See information on the 2014 event.